 Children with speech, language and communication needs (SLCN) have difficulty in communicating with others.
-This may be because they have difficulty saying what they want to, understanding what is being said to them or they do not understand or use social rules of communication.
+This may be because they have difficulty expressing what they want to or need or that they may have difficulty understanding what is being communicated to them.